-- Reform fatigue and confusion among participating community leaders could limit the impact of this initiative. - Key project staff and contractors are working with State and private sector leaders engaged in related initiatives, including the Integrated Communities Care Management Learning Collaborative and the Regional Collaborations, to ensure initiatives dovetail and reduce confusion among participating communities.
+- Lack of coordination could result in siloed improvement initiatives across clinical care, social services, and primary prevention. - Key project staff and contractors are working with State and private sector leaders engaged in related initiatives, including the Integrated Communities Care Management Learning Collaborative and the Regional Collaborations, to ensure initiatives dovetail and develop a coordinated plan for sustainability that bridges all three of these levels.